-- 41. In considering any legitimate interest(s) in the disclosure of the requested information public under FOIA, the Commissioner recognises that such interest(s) can include broad general principles of accountability and transparency for their own sakes as well as case specific interests. - 42.
+- accountability and transparency for their own sakes as well as case specific interests. - 40.
 Further, a wide range of interests may be legitimate interests.
 They can be the requester's own interests or the interests of third parties, and commercial interests as well as wider societal benefits.
-They may be compelling or trivial, but trivial interests may be more easily overridden in the balancing test. - 43.
+They may be compelling or trivial, but trivial interests may be more easily overridden in the balancing test. - 41.
 The complainant has explained that her company intends to use the data to provide a method for the public to assess whether vehicles have ever been used as a taxi or a private hire vehicle.
 The use of a vehicle for these purposes may affect the value of the vehicle in question.
 It may affect its long term reliability given that taxi journeys are often short, through urban traffic and the start/stop nature of such journeys.
-Additionally there will be extra wear and tear throughout the vehicle, including the inside furnishings and seats from the use of paying passengers etc.

-44. Whilst there is a requirement not to misrepresent the fact that a vehicle was formerly used as a taxi or a PHV, the media have reported that this does not always occur.
+Additionally there will be extra wear and tear throughout the vehicle, including the inside furnishings and seats from the use of paying passengers etc. - 42.
+Whilst there is a requirement not to misrepresent the fact that a vehicle was formerly used as a taxi or a PHV, the media have reported that this does not always occur.
 There is also no direct requirement that potential purchasers are informed of this prior use before purchasing a vehicle.
-The intention of the complainant is therefore to provide a means for the public to check this independently from the company or individual selling the vehicle.

-45. The Commissioner is therefore satisfied that the public as a whole has a relatively strong legitimate interest in the disclosure of the information.
+The intention of the complainant is therefore to provide a means for the public to check this independently from the company or individual selling the vehicle. - 43.
+The Commissioner is therefore satisfied that the public as a whole has a relatively strong legitimate interest in the disclosure of the information.